Serekay/jellyarc/README.md

 ## Optional: Remote Access with Tailscale (VPN)

 Use Tailscale to reach your Jellyfin server without opening ports.
+- If your Jellyfin server runs in Docker/Unraid, make sure Tailscale is already set up in your stack (see https://tailscale.com/kb/1153/docker for a quick guide).

 ### Desktop/Laptop without sharing credentials
 1. Install Tailscale.